 Applications are accepted on a rolling basis for the upcoming semester

-The program is two semester, three elective credit hour opportunity for any undergraduate student to get involved with research.
+The program is a two semester, three elective credit hour opportunity for any undergraduate student to get involved with research.
 (Application Required.)

-- UA156: (2 credit hours) Pair with a mentor to do research on campus.
-Check out our Research Database for a few ideas on campus!
+- UA 156: (2 credit hours) Pair with a mentor to do research on campus.
+Check out our Research Database for a few ideas on campus.

-- Once you have done the research, each undergraduate presents in the Spring at The Office for Undergraduate Research’s Undergraduate Research and Creative Activity Conference– URCA!
+- Once you have done the research, each undergraduate presents in the spring at the Office for Undergraduate Research’s Undergraduate Research and Creative Activity Conference (URCA).

-Research Credit Opportunity outside Emerging Scholars Program
+Research Credit Opportunity Outside the Emerging Scholars Program

-- UA156-002: (1-3 variable credit hours) Research with a mentor under contract for elective credit.
+- UA 156-002: (1-3 variable credit hours) Research with a mentor under contract for elective credit.

 During their time in the program, Emerging Scholars are taught critical thinking and problem solving skills that prepare them for research and their future career.
 Working with members of our award-winning faculty, Emerging Scholars are taking part in cutting-edge research that impacts their fields and changes lives.
 (Check out this student spotlight.)

-The Emerging Scholars Program includes students of all majors and interests, and Emerging Scholars have been involved in research in virtually every department on campus.
+ESP includes students of all majors and interests, and Emerging Scholars have been involved in research in virtually every department on campus.
 Many Emerging Scholars work with their faculty mentors until graduation, developing a relationship that is often a valuable part of an Emerging Scholar’s time at the University.